Admissions & Aid

 The Leonard & Claire Tow Center for the Performing Arts, the newest addition to the campus, serves not only our highly regarded performing arts departments but also the community by offering opportunities to attend concerts, dance performances, lectures, and plays.
 Other recent additions include the West End Building, which houses computer labs, the Department of Film, and student club rooms right next to the tennis courts.
 The Library Café is a full-service Internet café that is open 24 hours a day, seven days a week.
 The West Quad Center is home to most student services—admission, bursar, financial aid, and registration—as well as recreational and fitness facilities.

-Brooklyn College once again has a construction site on campus.
-The terrace adjacent to the Library Café—the perfect spot for reading, snacking, and relaxing on pleasant days—is currently undergoing a complete renovation.
-Following its completion, attention will then be directed toward the Roosevelt Hall project and the property the college recently acquired that will expand the campus to 35 acres.
+The terrace adjacent to the Library Café—the perfect spot for reading, snacking, and relaxing on pleasant days—has recently undergone a complete renovation.
+The next big construction on campus will be the Roosevelt Hall project and the property the college recently acquired that will expand the campus to 35 acres.

 Brooklyn College is located on a 35-acre campus in the Midwood / Flatbush neighborhoods.
 The college is easily accessible by car and public transportation.